gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

   A door is a threshold between two locations when modelled as "rooms".
 The player can interact with the _same door_ from both locations and its state is reflected in both.
 For example, if the door can be either open or closed, then it is seen as so from _both_ adjacent locations.
 If the door is "broken", then that state is also common.

 * _Some scenery objects_
   Let's say you have a river that flows through various locations.
-The river, the water and all things connected to it are in _all those locations_. `Strand` minimises this type of object by supporting nested locations, so for example the `house walls` can be in the `house` and be brought into scope for all the house rooms.
+The river, the water and all things connected to it are in _all those locations_.
+However, in `Strand` you most likely wouldn't do this as multiple locations, but instead create a parent of the locations in question, say `riverplaces`, which would host the behviour of the river.

+* Anything in two places at once that can move.
+  Scenery objects don't move, so it's convenient to put their methods into locations, but for anything that _does_ move, you can't do this, and you would _have_ to use multiple locations.

 ## Building Worlds with the Core Library